-Make a List (Check It Twice)
+1. Make a List (Check It Twice)

 Another prioritization strategy is the Eisenhower Decision Matrix.
 Categorize everything in your master to-do list according to what’s important, what’s urgent, and what can wait.
 We’re pretty sure that’s how Santa keeps on schedule.

-Your list probably has too much on it.
+Your list might have too much on it.
 Before diving in, be realistic about how much you can accomplish.
 We know.
-Everyone wants to do it all with poise and efficiency, but even Santa knows when to visit the mall and when to feed the reindeer.
+Everyone wants to do all the things with poise and efficiency, but even Santa knows when to visit the workshop and when to feed the reindeer.
 Not everything has to be finished this year; some of it can wait.
+It’s important to set expectations and deadlines.

 And some things can be delegated.
 Be willing to let go of control sometimes.
+Work smarter, not harder.
 After all, Santa doesn’t make the toys.

 If that’s hard for you, remember that rest is practical.
 Next year’s going to be busy, so prep for it by relaxing now.
-You’ll hit January with more vigor and focus, and your first quarter productivity will thank you.
+You’ll hit January 2024 with more vigor and focus, and your first quarter productivity will thank you.

 So there it is.
 This season, make lists, prioritize tasks, and then recover.